Robot Pick Calibration#

 6 |

-Click Complete save The save includes:
+Click Complete Saving Saving includes:

 |

-Step 4: Additional models, optional#
+Step 4: Additional Models (optional)#

 7 |

-Tip Each model inside the recipe can have different settings, such as ROI, Clearance, and offset, allowing management of components with different characteristics within the same application. |
+Tip Each model in the recipe can have different configurations (ROI, clearance, offset), allowing you to manage components with different features in the same application. |

 See also